Princess Charlotte of Wales (1796–1817): Aftermath

 The Prince Regent was prostrate with grief, and was unable to attend his child's funeral.
-Princess Caroline heard the news from a passing courier, and fainted in shock.
+Caroline heard the news from a passing courier, and fainted in shock.
 On recovering, she stated, "England, that great country, has lost everything in losing my ever beloved daughter."
 Even the Prince of Orange burst into tears at hearing the news, and his wife ordered the ladies of her court into mourning.
-The greatest effect fell on Prince Leopold.
+The greatest effect fell on Leopold.
 Stockmar wrote years later, "November saw the ruin of this happy home, and the destruction at one blow of every hope and happiness of Prince Leopold.
 He has never recovered the feeling of happiness which had blessed his short married life."
 According to Holme, "without Charlotte he was incomplete.
 It was as if he had lost his heart."
 Leopold remained a widower until remarrying in 1832 to Louise of Orleans when he had become King of the Belgians.
 His youngest daughter, later known as Empress Carlota of Mexico, was named in honour of his lost wife.

-Prince Leopold wrote to Sir Thomas Lawrence:
+Leopold wrote to Sir Thomas Lawrence:

-The Princess was buried, her son at her feet, in St. George's Chapel, Windsor Castle, on 19 November 1817.
+Charlotte was buried, her son at her feet, in St. George's Chapel, Windsor Castle, on 19 November 1817.
 A monument by the sculptor Matthew Cotes Wyatt was erected, by public subscription, at her tomb.
 It was not long before the public began to pin blame for the tragedy.
 The Queen and the Prince Regent were blamed for not being present at the birth, though Charlotte had specifically requested that they stay away.
-Although the postmortem was inconclusive, many blamed Croft for his care of the Princess.
+Although the post-mortem was inconclusive, many blamed Croft for his care of the princess.
 The Prince Regent refused to blame Croft; nevertheless, three months after Charlotte's death and while attending another young woman, Croft snatched up a gun and fatally shot himself.
 The "triple obstetric tragedy"—death of child, mother, and practitioner—led to significant changes in obstetric practice, with obstetricians who favoured intervention in protracted labour, including in particular more liberal use of forceps, gaining ground over those who did not.

 An obelisk in memory of Charlotte was erected by the then Liberal MP for Walsall, Robert Wellbeloved Scott, in the grounds of his country house (now Red House Park, in Sandwell).
 Having become badly damaged through age, the obelisk was restored in August 2009, at cost of £15,000.

 Charlotte's death left the King without any legitimate grandchildren; his youngest surviving child was over forty.
 The newspapers urged the King's unmarried sons towards matrimony.
 One such leading article reached the King's fourth son, Prince Edward, Duke of Kent and Strathearn, at his home in Brussels, where he was living with his mistress, Julie de St Laurent.
 Edward quickly dismissed his mistress and proposed to Leopold's sister Victoria, Dowager Princess of Leiningen.
-Their daughter, Victoria, became Queen of the United Kingdom in 1837.
+They married in May 1818 and their only child was born twelve months later.
+This daughter, Victoria, became Queen of the United Kingdom in 1837.